 - Noise reduction at source

 - Land use planning adapted to noise targets

-- Procedures to reduce noise impact
+- Procedures to reduce noise impact.

-- Operating restrictions to reduce noise emission.

 Sligo County Council's Noise Action Plan will have regard to the principles of sustainable development and integrate with other strategic policy objectives of Sligo County Council.